Enough7/veins/usagenotes.md

 ```
 Which should override the standard VEINS method `BaseWaveApplLayer::prepareWSM`.
 Note that the `override` here is a C++11 feature (which works as expected with a current g++ compiler -- it checks that something is actually overridden; if not, it will provide an error).
 What happened in this particular case is that the implementation of the class `LDMApp` did not have an implementation of the specified virtual method, `prepareWSM`.
 Unlike what you might expect, this is **not** checked by the compiler.

+### Missing symbols in OMNeT
+If you encounter errors saying that symbols from the OMNeT++ library (such as `cModule.getFullPath`), one possible cause is that you recently upgraded your system.
+If you encounter this problem, you'll have it not just for one project, but for all of your OMNeT++ projects.
+In the end, I resolved this by re-compiling OMNeT++; unfortunately I can't really tell what went wrong, so I can't promise this will work for others.
 ### Cannot access fields from `.msg`-generated type
 If you try to access a field in a Message type that was specified using the OMNeT++ `.msg` file type (See [message definitions](http://www.omnetpp.org/doc/omnetpp/manual/usman.html#sec224) in the OMNeT++ user manual) as follows (the message type is defined [here](src/veins/modules/messages/WaveShortMessage.msg)), it will not work:
 ```cpp